Skip to main content

 Treatments for desmoid tumors

 At CHOP, experts at the Bone and Soft Tissue Tumor Program at CHOP take a team approach to treatment.
-Orthopaedic and other specialists collaborate to provide your child with individualized care and the best possible outcomes.
+Orthopedic and other specialists collaborate to provide your child with individualized care and the best possible outcomes.

 Our program is led by Kristy L. Weber, MD, and Alexandre Arkader, MD, nationally renowned surgeons who specialize in treating bone and soft tissues tumors, limb-sparing surgery and reconstructive surgery.